Cuates/centosinstall/system/xrdp/README.md

   * The main configuration file is named xrdp.ini.
 This file is divided into sections and allows you to set global configuration settings such as security and listening addresses and create different xrdp login sessions.
   * Modify xrdp.ini file
     * `sudo vim /etc/xrdp/xrdp.ini`
+    * Optional
+      * Change port to another port number if needed
     * Add the following lines at the end of the file
       * `; XRDP`
       * `exec gnome-session`